 What Causes Paw Pad Hyperkeratosis?

 Hyperkeratosis is a condition (usually genetic) that makes a dog’s body produce too much keratin.
 It usually develops within the first year of a dog’s life, and it’s often the symptom of a more serious medical issue.
 Here are a few of the most common causes of paw pad hyperkeratosis:

 - Leishmaniasis: This disease, usually spread by sandflies and other parasites, can affect a dog’s skin, abdominal organs, and fur.
 It can be treated by special medication that’s available from the CDC.

 - Pemphigus Foliaceus: A common autoimmune disease that often causes scab-like blisters.
 It can be diagnosed with a biopsy and treated with immunosuppressive drugs.

 - Zinc Responsive Dermatosis: Dogs with this disease can’t properly absorb zinc.
 This condition is treated with regular zinc supplements.

 - Canine Distemper: This virus is incredibly serious, and the survival rate is less than fifty percent.
 Fortunately, canine distemper is rare because most puppies receive vaccinations.

-Golden Retrievers, Labradors, Dogues de Bordeaux, Bedlington Terriers, and Irish Terriers.
+Some breeds are genetically predisposed to canine hyperkeratosis, including Golden Retrievers, Labradors, Dogues de Bordeaux, Bedlington Terriers, and Irish Terriers.